arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 What is “simplicity”?
 It’s a much-debated question, but – at least when it comes to type – is somewhere between impossible and counterproductive.
 Is “simplicity” an absolute minimum of shaping detail?
 Partially yes – but if taken too far, that definition might lead to letterforms without necessary optical compensations, which looks terrible in practice.
 Is “simplicity” repeating what we are already used to seeing and reading?
 Partially yes – but if taken too far, that definition would conclude that we already have exactly the type we need and would forgo the possibility of ever making things better than what we already have.

-What is obvious?
-That is a question that is more straightforward, though partly because it assumes an individual perspective, whereas notions of simplicity often seek to impose a universal view.
+What is “obviousness”?
+That is a question that is more straightforward.
+It assumes an individual perspective, unlike notions of simplicity which often seek to impose a universal view.
 What is **obvious** to one person is not necessarily obvious to another.
-In designing Name Sans, I have tried to make design decisions according to what the obvious, elemental forms of letters are – as informed by what I have observed in the Subway mosaics as well as in the type I have studied and the type I encounter every day.
+More importantly, what is obvious is dependent on a given project & context.
+In designing Name Sans, I have tried to make design decisions according to what the obvious, elemental forms of letters are – while keeping in mind my experience of the Subway mosaics.

 A primary example: the terminal angles and aperture tightness of sans-serif letters have a big impact on the tone of a typeface.
 What is the most obvious way to handle this aspect of a design?
+What would be obvious within the mosaics?

 In early versions of Name Sans, the apertures of letters like `C`, `S`, & `a` were very “closed” in Display styles, and more open in Text styles.
 The logic was that, with tighter spacing in the Display styles, tighter aperatures kept letters more self-contained.
 But, as I contended with coming up with an explanation rooted in actual examples from Subway mosaics, I had to admit that this solution was too much of an invention of my own.
 It was too closely following type trends of the last few years – hardly something that would be *obvious* to the folks making signs many decades ago.
 So, I adjusted my terminals to be at a more obvious placement and angle.
 I prioritized what would make strokes appear to end with roughly-square ends, and what would be visually similar across the family.